lukaaash/sftp-ws/README.md

 v0.0.2
 ------

-SFTP.js - client and server library for Node.js.
+SFTP over WebSockets - client and server library for Node.js.

 Currently in development.
 No examples yet.
 Sorry!